The Secret To Good Communication

 P.U.S.

-Sorry to use such a disgusting term, but its memorable and accurate.
-Pride, Unbelief, and Selfish Self Love are the primary reasons for losing love for your spouse.
-Here’s what each looks like as it relates to communication in your marriage.
+Sorry to use such a disgusting term, but it’s memorable and accurate.
+Pride, Unbelief, and Self-Love are the primary reasons for losing love for your spouse.
+Here’s what each looks like regarding communication in your marriage.

 Pride says…